AndreDrummer/tiutiu/readme-en-us.md

 See what we have planned for upcoming versions:
 - [ ] 📍Shelters Map.
-- [ ] ▶️ Improvements to the Tiutiu Tok interface.
+- [ ] ▶️ Improvements to the TiuTok interface.
 - [ ] 🤖 AI for Animal Suggestions: Using artificial intelligence to recommend animals based on user preferences and adoption history.
 - [ ] 🎮 Gamification: Implementation of a rewards system to encourage users to engage more on the platform, such as completing donation profiles.